nafiesl/laravel-queue-notifier-example/README.md

     - Don't refresh the page, just wait...
     - After 5 seconds, both John and David will get a notifier message `Long run job done after 5 seconds`
     - John and David get the notifier, because this is a public channel for all users.
-6. When David hits the **Run a long job** button, same behavior on point #5 happen for David.
+6. When David hits the **Run a long job** button, the same behavior on point #5 happens for David.
 7. When David hits the **Run a long private job** button
     - David will be redirected back to home
     - Davil will get a notifier message on the bottom right `Please wait, your request is processing...`.
     - Don't refresh the page, just wait...
     - After 5 seconds, both David will get a notifier message `Long run private job (for '...') done after 5 seconds`
     - John will not get the notifier, because this is a private channel for David.
+8. When John hits the **Run a long private job** button, the same behavior on point #7 happens for John.

 ## License